brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-19.md

 to give up.
 In fact, he only looked more and more excited, licking his lips and shifting about.
 Harry buried his face into Sirius' shoulder.

-"I"m so sorry.
+"I'm so sorry.
 This is all my fault.
 You shouldn't have to die here.
 I'm sorry.
 I'm sorry."

 "Hush, Prongslet," Sirius said.
 "We've no regrets."